-Montenegro is not a very large country but you can still find differences in the foods eaten around the coastal area, on the Adriatic coast, versus what will fill your plate in the mountains which cover 70% of the country.
+Montenegro is not a very large country but you can still find differences between the cuisine of the coastal area, on the Adriatic coast, versus what will fill your plate in the mountains which cover 70% of the country.

 Fish and seafood is abundant by the coast where you can find the freshest fish caught daily by the many fishermen.
 Sit at one of the restaurants right by the beach and enjoy simply cooked, grilled seafood with generous amounts of olive oil, parsley and garlic, just like we eat it in Spain.

-In the mountains, meat is the name of the game and, despite the coast never being too far, you will most likely be served pork, lamb or beef.
+In the mountains, meat is the name of the game in Montenegro food and, despite the coast never being too far, you will most likely be served pork, lamb or beef.